GrantBirki/software/content/posts/hermetic-builds/index.md

 3. **Document your vendoring process**: Make it easy for new team members to understand how to update dependencies
 4. **Test dependency updates thoroughly**: Since updates are explicit, you can afford to test them more rigorously

+## Hermetic Builds and SLSA Level 3

+The [Supply Chain Levels for Software Artifacts (SLSA)](https://slsa.dev/) framework provides a set of security guidelines for securing software supply chains.
+SLSA Level 3 represents a significant milestone in supply chain security, and hermetic builds are a **critical component** for achieving this level.

+### What SLSA Level 3 Requires

+SLSA Level 3 builds upon the requirements of lower levels (SLSA L1/L2) and adds several key guarantees:

+- **Hosted Build Platform**: Builds must run on a hosted platform that generates and signs provenance
+- **Build Isolation**: Build runs cannot influence each other (preventing cross-contamination between builds)
+- **Signed Provenance**: The build process must produce cryptographically signed provenance that can be verified as authentic

+### How Hermetic Builds Enable SLSA Level 3

+Hermetic builds directly support two of the three core SLSA Level 3 requirements:

+1. **Build Isolation**: By vendoring all dependencies and eliminating external network calls during the build process, hermetic builds naturally prevent builds from influencing each other.
+Each build operates in a completely self-contained environment.

+2. **Provenance Integrity**: Since hermetic builds use only explicitly vendored dependencies, the provenance can accurately capture the complete set of inputs used in the build.
+There are no hidden or implicit dependencies that could affect the build outcome.

+When combined with a SLSA Level 3 compliant build platform (like GitHub Actions with the appropriate generators), hermetic builds provide the foundation for achieving the highest level of supply chain security currently defined by the SLSA framework.

+### The Path Forward

+If your organization is pursuing SLSA Level 3 compliance, implementing hermetic builds should be one of your first priorities.
+They provide the build isolation and reproducibility guarantees that SLSA Level 3 requires, while also delivering the practical benefits discussed throughout this post.

 ## The Bottom Line

 Hermetic builds represent a fundamental shift in how we think about software reliability.
 They transform builds from fragile, network-dependent processes into predictable, reliable operations.
 While the security benefits are significant, the real value lies in the dramatically improved developer experience and system reliability.

 In a world where software systems are increasingly complex and interconnected, hermetic builds provide a foundation of stability that teams can build upon with confidence.
-They're not just a nice-to-have feature – they're a prerequisite for professional software development.
+They're not just a nice-to-have feature – they're a prerequisite for professional software development and a critical component for achieving advanced supply chain security standards like SLSA Level 3.

 > *Hermetic builds: Because your software should build the same way every time, everywhere.*